scaffold-eth/se-2-challenges/README.md

 👀 You may see an address for both YouToken and Vendor.
 You will want the Vendor address.

-👉 This will be the URL you submit to 🏃‍♀️[SpeedRunEthereum.com](https://speedrunethereum.com).
+👉 Search this address on Etherscan to get the URL you submit to 🏃‍♀️[SpeedRunEthereum.com](https://speedrunethereum.com).

 ---

 > 🏃 Head to your next challenge [here](https://speedrunethereum.com).

-💬 Problems, questions, comments on the stack?
+> 💬 Problems, questions, comments on the stack?
 Post them to the [🏗 scaffold-eth developers chat](https://t.me/joinchat/F7nCRK3kI93PoCOk)